 - Apply from roughly 12 inches above your meat for even coverage.

-- Apply at least an hour prior to smoking or cooking.
+- Apply at least an hour prior to smoking or cooking for the best results.

 - Store leftover rub in an airtight container for longer shelf life.